Malafas/OpenRA/README.md

 * It won't overload another machine with data processing.
 * It allows for the support of multiple operating systems because the controller will just be a simple driver.
 * More expensive.

+As we predicted, this system will greatly improve with a Hardware Implementation of the RAID 50.

 ## No Data Left Behind!
 //MENTION NoSQL and SQL DBs